Matilija Hot Springs

-Matilija Hot Springs is a thermal spring system of 22 hot and cold springs, and is former resort located northwest of the town of Ojai, California.
+Matilija Hot Springs is a thermal spring system of 22 hot and cold springs, and is a former resort located northwest of the town of Ojai, California.
 The site was designated a Ventura County Historical Landmark (#25) in 1972.

 History

 Indigenous peoples in the area may have used the hot mineral springs before European and American settlers arrived.
 A historic resort operated at the hot springs site in the 19th and 20th centuries.
 The hot and cold springs are found within the 9-acre area, which is a Ventura County historical landmark.
+The Matilija spring was about 6 mi northwest of Nordhoff depot (Nordhoff was later known as Ojai), and about 2.5 mi south of Vickers Hot Springs.
+Lyon Spring was located about a mile to the northwest.

 The settlement included a post office and a historical swimming pool and nineteen other structures.
 Remains of the settlement were demolished in late-2019 following the Thomas Fire that occurred in 2017.

-In 1871 J.W.
-Wilcox visited the area and soaked in the springs to rehabilitate from an injury he received in the Mexican-American War.
+In 1871 J. W. Wilcox visited the area and soaked in the springs to rehabilitate from an injury he received in the Mexican-American War.
 A hotel and cabins were constructed in 1873.
 Two years later the property was purchased by R.M Brown who developed it into a resort with a 20-room hotel and six cabins.
 In 1877 the property was sold to a Captain Gardener who named the springs Matilija.
 In 1881 a Mr. Wilcoxen purchased the springs from Gardener and used the site as a private home for the convalescence of his grandson, Arnold Carver.
 Later, Wilcoxen opened the site to visitors.